Backpacking the Philippines is often forgotten when it comes to travelling around Southeast Asia.

-With Thailand, Vietnam and Laos easily accessible from one another, the Philippines is often left out of South East Asia backpacking itineraries.
+With Thailand, Vietnam and Laos easily accessible from one another, the Philippines is often left out of Southeast Asia backpacking itineraries.

 The Philippines is very distinct from the rest of South East Asia, this is due to the influence of its colonial past.
-With reminders of the days of Spanish and American rule still clear today.
+Reminders of the days of Spanish and American rule are still clear today.

 - Capital – Manila

 - Currency – Philippine Peso